naviveztim/CDP_pico/Readme.md

 	make

 3. Deploy uf2 binaries on Raspberry Pi Pico device
-4. test the output on Arduino IDE
+4. Test the output on Arduino IDE

 Extra notes:
 Check what symbols are generated in the object file (Classifiers.bin):